codefellows-seattle-dotnet-401d3/Week6-ECommerce-Store/Readme.md

 * [ ] Upon successful completion of an order, email the user a receipt.
 	- We have not setup a payment process yet, but this should not prevent you from adding an order confirmation process.

+	**Note** - Your email notifications should be an external action in a separate controller for usability sake.
+	Call this method/action with appropraite information whenever you want to prompt an email to be sent.
+Also, Make sure that your emails are dynamic, and the 'to' is not hardcdoded. (it is ok for the From to be hardcoded)

 In addition, pleaes add the following to your Account Profile:

 * [ ] Ability to review previously submitted orders.